nickysaini/kubernetes-the-hard-way-on-Azure-ARM-Template-/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on first worker instance: `worker-1`.
+The commands in this lab must be run on first worker instance: `worker0`.
 Login to first worker instance using SSH Terminal.

 ### Provisioning  Kubelet Client Certificates

 Kubernetes uses a [special-purpose authorization mode](https://kubernetes.io/docs/admin/authorization/node/) called Node Authorizer, that specifically authorizes API requests made by [Kubelets](https://kubernetes.io/docs/concepts/overview/components/#kubelet).
 In order to be authorized by the Node Authorizer, Kubelets must use a credential that identifies them as being in the `system:nodes` group, with a username of `system:node:<nodeName>`.
 In this section you will create a certificate for each Kubernetes worker node that meets the Node Authorizer requirements.

-Generate a certificate and private key for one worker node:
+Generate a certificate and private key for one of worker node:

-Worker1:
+Run on master node:

 ```
-master-1$ cat > openssl-worker-1.cnf <<EOF
+cat > openssl-worker0.cnf <<EOF
 [req]
 req_extensions = v3_req
 distinguished_name = req_distinguished_name